shawes/ang-moh-in-the-east/_drafts/siglap-canal-bak-chor-mee.md

 author: steve
 ---

-My wife and I have been coming to this stall off and on for nearly a decade, in fact it could have been the first hawker I ever visited.
-Back when the coffee shop was under a different operation and EPL was being shown on multiple screens.
-Mostly for the convincence, more so than the food I will admit.
-The aunty must have a photographic memory, she always remembers you (and your order), even if it has been months to a year since the last visit.
-I find this a bit intimidating, especially if I want something else to eat in the coffee shop.
-The way she says "I haven't seen you around in so long...".
-I end up ordering out of guilt more than anything.
+My wife and I have been coming to this minced meat noodle stall semi-regularly for nearly a decade, in fact it could have been the first hawker stall I ever visited.
+Back when the coffee shop was under a different operation and those pre-mio halycon days when EPL was being shown on multiple screens at coffee shops.
+Ah the memories.
+Well it was either this stall or somewhere in newton circus after drinks around clarke quay.
+The memories are hazy.

+Mostly we come here for the convenience as it is located walking distance to where we reside.
+The aunty must have a photographic memory, she always remembers you (and your order), even if it has been months since the last visit.
+I'll admit I find this a bit intimidating, especially if I want something else to eat in the coffee shop.
+The way she waves at you to get your attention, "I haven't seen you around in so long...".
+Sometimes I end up ordering out of guilt more than anything, while staring longingly at the kway chap next door.

 Once again, like clockwork, she recognised me and waved as I cycled past.
-But it was a cold rainy day, so why not get a soup?
+But it was a cool rainy august day, so why not get a soup?
 I ordered the bak chor mee soup with mee tai mak.
-I have eaten the dry but I don't like the brand of mee pok she uses.
+I have eaten the dry version here, but I don't like the brand of mee pok she uses — the noodle changed sometime back in 2018.

-I've never encountered a noodle that divides opinion like the humble mee tai mak.
-It seems like you either love it or you hate it.
-I fall into the love it camp.

 The sliced pork is cooked to perfection, tender and so so sweet to taste.
 She is generous with her servings of beansprouts, which I wholeheartedly applaud.
 The mee tai mak is cooked *al dente*, with a nice bite before than slither down your throat.
 The eating experience is similar to Katong laksa, whereby the entire bowl can just be eaten with a spoon.
+I've never encountered a noodle that divides opinion like the humble mee tai mak.
+It seems like you either love it or you hate it.
+I fall into the love it camp.

 The downside are the fishballs.
-They are terrible.
-I just cannot stand them.
-The flavour is strong but unappealing at best.
-The texture is rubbery, breaking up on the mouth like you are chewing on an agar based kueh.
-Next time I will be asking without the fishballs.
+Frankly, IMO they are terrible.
+The flavour is strong but unappealing at best, the texture is rubbery and crumbles in your mouth like you are chewing on an agar based kueh.
+Mental note for next time to ask for no fishballs.

 ![Flavoursome broth](/assets/images/siglap-canal-bak-chor-mee-2.jpg "321 minced Flavoursome broth")

 But I don't want to dwell on the negatives.
 The minced meat broth is divine.
 You couldn't pack much more flavour in there if you tried.
 The soup is definitely the star.

-This back chor mee soup is worth trying for the soup alone.
+In fact, this back chor mee soup is worth trying for the soup alone.
 Its even better for breakfast or lunch an overcast rainy day.

 **Price:** $4.00